sarahsufi/Machine-Learning-CheatSheet/README.md

 ## Overfitting & Underfitting
 - **Overfitting**: Model performs well on training data but poorly on test data.
-  - **Solution**: Use regularization, collect more data, reduce model complexity.
+  - **Solution**: Use regularisation, collect more data, reduce model complexity.

 - **Underfitting**: Model performs poorly on both training and test data.
   - **Solution**: Use a more complex model, add more features.